TriplyDB/Documentation/docs/triply-api/index.md

 ## GraphQL

+Some TriplyDB instances publish a GraphQL endpoint for every dataset.
 This endpoint can be used for GraphQL queries.
-It uses information from user-provided SHACL shapes for the schema creation.
+It uses information from user-provided SHACL shapes to generate the GraphQL schema.
 See more information about this subject [here](../generics/Graphql.md).

 ### URI path